2021 West Bengal post-poll violence: Investigation

 The BJP leadership of East Burdwan had submitted a list to the police demanding the return of refugee workers of their party.
 According to police sources, most of the people mentioned in the lists, provided by the BJP in each police station in the district, have been sent back to their home.
 DSP (Headquarters) Souvik Patra said "There are many on the list who have gone out (of the state) for work.
 They works all year in the outlying states.
 They have also been included in this list.
 It is being represented as if they are not able to return home."
 Aminul Islam Khan, SDPO of South Burdwan (Sadar), said "Those who do not want to return home are also being put on the list of refugee people."

 BJP members had also brought an elderly man, who had gone to attend his grandson's initiation ceremony, to the National Human Rights Commission in Kolkata.

-BJP alleged that their workers had been tortured by TMC activists of Bhagabanpur constituency in Purba Medinipur.
-But it was later learned that in reality TMC supporters were oppressed by BJP workers under the influence of Rabindranath Maity, BJP MLA of the said constituency.
-A huge crowd attended TMC's rally in Bhagabanpur on 10 July to protest against BJP, state irrigation minister Somen Mahapatra calling it a "reign of terror".
+BJP alleged that their workers had been tortured by AITC activists of Bhagabanpur constituency in Purba Medinipur.
+But it was later learned that in reality AITC supporters were oppressed by BJP workers under the influence of Rabindranath Maity, BJP MLA of the said constituency.
+A huge crowd attended AITC's rally in Bhagabanpur on 10 July to protest against BJP, state irrigation minister Somen Mahapatra calling it a "reign of terror".

 Frances Haugen, a former Facebook employee, revealed before the United States Senate that RSS users, groups and pages had used Facebook to spread violence and communal unrest across West Bengal by promoting anti-Muslim narratives on the platform.

 On 3 January 2022, the CBI rejected 21 cases of molestation and rape after it failed to gather enough evidence.
 But it continues to investigate 39 cases of rape and molestation, 52 cases of murder or unnatural death and has submitted 10 charge sheets for murders/unnatural deaths.
 On 28 January 2022, 7 people were sent to judicial custody for 14 days for conspiring and murdering BJP worker Manik Moitra during the post poll violence.
 The CBI had earlier filed a charge sheet against six accused in the case.

+Investigations after May 2026

+In May 2026, after the BJP won the West Bengal elections and formed the state government, it began registering and reopening cases related to violence against BJP workers following the 2021 Assembly polls.

+Many criminals linked to TMC face charges as the West Bengal Police reopened 59 cases related to the 2021 post-poll violence, registering 181 fresh FIRs.

+In May 2026, some Bengali actors, who supported TMC on social media posts linked to the 2021 post-poll violence, claim that they were coerced into supporting TMC due to fear for the safety of their families.